Breadcrumb

 UI Non-Discrimination Statement: The University of Iowa prohibits discrimination in employment, educational programs, and activities on the basis of race, creed, color, religion, national origin, age, sex, pregnancy, disability, genetic information, status as a U.S. veteran, service in the U.S. military, sexual orientation, gender identity, associational preferences, or any other classification that deprives the person of consideration as an individual.
 The University also affirms its commitment to providing equal opportunities and equal access to University facilities.

 Diversity is a fundamental component of the University of Iowa's research and education goals.
 Diversity among students, faculty and staff provides a richer education for all students, and contributes to a more well-rounded training experience.
-The Behavioral Biomedical Interface Program works with The Office of Graduate Inclusion to foster an environment where all members of our community feel welcome.
+The Behavioral Biomedical Interface Program works with the Division of Action, Opportunity and Diversity to foster an environment where all members of our community feel welcome.
 The Behavioral Biomedical Interface Program is committed to equal opportunity and diversity including a commitment to students with disabilities and from underrepresented groups.

 Students with Disabilities